 Common Real Estate Broker Expenses

-Adding up all these costs, the total is almost half as much as the median of $9,160.
-That’s because there’s a pretty wide range of expenses whether you’re a broker-owner and run your own business, or you’re a broker-associate, and work for another broker.
+Adding up all these costs, the total is more than half as much as the median of $10,500.
+That’s because there’s a pretty wide range of expenses whether you’re a broker-owner and run your own business, or you’re a associate real estate broker and work for another broker.
 If you’re a broker-owner you may have to pay office & technology costs for your entire team of agents as well as expenses for recruiting and training new agents.

 The Bottom Line

 If you’re a real estate agent who is interested in becoming a real estate broker, learn more about the process in our guide Real Estate Agent vs Broker: Education, Responsibilities and Salary, or check out our step by step guide on how to become a real estate broker.
-Also, check out our review of Kaplan, our recommended online real estate school, which offer training courses for broker licensing.
+Also, check out our review of Kaplan, our recommended online real estate school, which offers training courses for broker licensing.